yushiangfu/study-notes/02-memory.md

                                                                  ------------  --+
 ```

-Then with any given virtual address, we know how to do the 'page walk.'
+Given a virtual address, we can do the 'page walk' by following the below steps:
 1. Start from the 1st-level page table assigned to the task.
-2. Use bit 20~31 as index to find the entry.
+2. Use bit 20~31 as the index to find the entry.
    - The value means physical address if it's a section mapping.
-   - Otherwise it points to the 2nd-level table.
+   - Otherwise, it points to the 2nd-level table.
 (Assume it's our case)
-3. Use bit 0~11 as index to find the entry.
+3. Use bit 0~11 as the index to find the entry.
-4. Add the offset to the found pysicall address, and that's it!
+4. Add the offset to the found physical address, and that's it!

 ```
                bit 31       20 19   12 11        0